bitwarden/contributing-docs/docs/getting-started/server/guide.md

 `Licensing Certificate - Dev` from the shared Engineering collection and install it.
 This can be done by double-clicking on the downloaded certificate.

-- Log into your Bitwarden account
+- Log in to your company-issued Bitwarden account
 - Navigate to the Bitwarden Vault
 - Scroll down to `Licensing Certificate \* Dev
 - View attachments and download both files